octobercms/docs/backend-forms.md

 Option | Description
 ------------- | -------------
 **mode** | controls how the value is returned, either string, array or relation.
 Default: string.
-**separator** | separate tags with the specified character, either command or space.
-Default: space.
+**separator** | separate tags with the specified character, either comma or space.
+Default: comma.
 **customTags** | allows custom tags to be entered manually by the user.
 Default: true **options** | specifies a method or array for predefined options.
 Set to true to use model `get*Field*Options()` method.
 Optional.
 **nameFrom** | if relation mode is used, a model attribute name for displaying the tag name.
 Default: name.